holytoastr/Project-2/README.md

 ## Goals

 **Bronze**
-- User can choose a single emotion and get a page of corgi images with text and comments
++ User can choose a single emotion and get a page of corgi images with text and comments
-- User can read and make comments on corgi images
++ User can read and make comments on corgi images

 **Silver**
-- More advanced styling
++ More advanced styling
-- User can choose multiple emotions
-- Users can submit corgi images
++ Users can submit corgi images

 **Gold**
-- Further advanced styling
++ Further advanced styling
 - User login
 - Allow logged in users to edit/delete corgis and comments

+**Platinum**
+- User can choose multiple emotions